Fishing The River Tay

 Catching Scottish Salmon

 Catching any salmon is a result on any river but personally I always like to know I'm playing a 'specimen salmon lottery ticket' in the hope that the next tug on the fly is from a fish that will show me who's boss throughout the ensuing battle.
-When you hook a big fish there's an 'out of control' feeling and there's nothing you can do but take your time in the hope you'll eventually get a chance to land it.
+When you hook a big fish there's an 'out of control' feeling and nothing you can do but take your time in the hope you'll eventually get a chance to land it.

 Playing A Big Powerful Salmon

 The sheer power from a heavyweight River Tay salmon that's boring down deep and cruising about slowly under its own free will is a really magical part of the sport to my mind.
 You can be 20 or 30 minutes into the battle with a big fish before you get a brief look at it should it surface or allows you to temporarily steer it in close to the riverbank.
 Patience is very important in this situation so don't try to rush that first 'heart racing' peek preview as it'll happen soon enough.

 The Thrill Of A Salmon Take